raphlcx/blog/README.md

 ## Deployment

-Push latest changes on default branch to GitHub.
-Netlify handles the rest.
+Push latest changes to the default branch on GitHub.